bitextor/python-apachetika/README.md

  * jpype
  * chardet

-The boilerpipe jar files will get fetched and included automatically when building the package.
+The pdf-extract jar files will get fetched and included automatically when building the package.

 ## Installation